 - 3. Compliance Committee: Consistent with New York state compliance requirements, The Arc has a Compliance Committee.
-This committee reports to the CEO or designee, who is the committee's chairperson.
-Membership includes all members of Execute Management Team (EMT), a Board member, program operations, IT, finance, HR, nursing, incidents, and clinic.
-It is responsible for reviewing compliance and HIPAA cases, reviewing and approving compliance policies and procedures, monitoring agency outcome metrics, and providing support to the Compliance Officer.
+This committee reports to the CEO (or designee), who is the committee's chairperson.
+Membership includes all members of Execute Management Team (EMT), a Board member, program operations, IT, finance, HR, innovation and growth, nursing, and clinic.
+It is responsible for reviewing compliance and HIPAA cases, reviewing and approving compliance policies and procedures, and providing support to the Compliance Officer.
 Please see the committee's charter for details. - 4.
 Training and education: All parties that are affected by the agency's risk areas will receive compliance training when they first join the agency and every year thereafter.
 This may include the following: employees, managers, contractors, agents, subcontractors, independent contractors, vendors (consistent with our "Vendor Management Policy"), students, interns, volunteers, and the Board of Directors.
 While there are certain core elements that everyone receives instruction on, additional specific training may vary based on individual roles and responsibilities.
-Core elements include (but are not limited to): - What corporate compliance is - Why we have a corporate compliance plan - Our key risk areas and our organizational experience - General Medicaid requirements - The importance of accurate coding, billing and claims submission - A list of our policies and procedures, and where to access them - Who the Compliance Officer is and their role - Information on the Corporate Compliance Committee and its role - Documentation and corporate compliance - How affected parties can ask questions and report potential compliance-related issues to the Compliance Officer including anonymous and confidential reporting - Disciplinary standards - Auditing - How the agency responds to compliance issues and implements corrective action plans - False Claims Acts - Non-retaliation
+Core elements include (but are not limited to):

+What corporate compliance is

+Why we have a corporate compliance plan

+Our key risk areas and our organizational experience

+General Medicaid requirements

+The importance of accurate coding, billing and claims submission

+A list of our policies and procedures, and where to access them

+Who the Compliance Officer is and their role

+Information on the Corporate Compliance Committee and its role

+Documentation and corporate compliance

+How affected parties can ask questions and report potential compliance-related issues to the Compliance Officer - including anonymous and confidential reporting